bilza2023/taleem-presentation/README.md

 `Taleem Presentation` is a library for creating `simple animated slides` and presentations for students, educators etc.

-<span style="color: red;">**21-Dec-2024 =>  At the moment we are at version 0.5.X which is just suitable for testing and playing but not suitable for serious projects.
+<span style="color: red;">**15-Jan-2025 =>  At the moment we are at version 0.8.X which is just suitable for testing and playing but not suitable for serious projects.
 Also the complete code of the library is not uploaded yet.
 Docs and Help files are being written.
 Examples are being written and THE CODE IS NOT FINALLY TESTED.
-Expected stable release (v1.0): February 2025.**</span>
+Expected stable release (v1.0): by February 2025.**</span>

 taleem-presentation library is hosted at https://taleem.vercel.app/: